dmdeller/horizon-nigh-blog/_posts/2024/2024-09-19-respectful-software.md

 ---
 I’ve been thinking lately about software I enjoy using, as contrasted with software that seems like a struggle to use; and why that is.

 One way to look at this is through the lens of **respect**: Did the developer of this software have my interests in mind?
 Is the software trying to help me?
-Or does the software treat me as resource that ultimately benefits someone else?
+Or does the software treat me as a resource that ultimately benefits someone else?
 Basically, do I feel that the software behaves in a way that is respectful to me?
 Here are some things I look for to try to answer these questions.

 ## Respectful software: